theforeman/foreman-packaging/README.md

 The last argument is the name of the mock config in mock/, which includes SCL and non-SCL variants.

+**Notice:** tito works only on committed changes!
+If you are changing the `.spec` files, make sure you commit those changes before running `tito build` command.

 ### With koji access

 If you have a certificate for our Koji server (regular packagers can get them),